openshift/training/10-Wiring-Components.md

     NAME                       READY     REASON                                                   RESTARTS   AGE
     ruby-hello-world-1-build   1/1       Running                                                  0          1m
-    ruby-hello-world-2-3jby9   0/1       Error: image library/ruby-hello-world:latest not found   0          32s

 Wait for the build to complete, and you should end up with a running front-end in a few moments.
-You'll probably end up with something like this:
+You might end up with something like this:

     oc get pod
     NAME                       READY     REASON       RESTARTS   AGE
     ruby-hello-world-1-build   0/1       ExitCode:0   0          7m
-    ruby-hello-world-3-eq9w3   1/1       Running      0          5m
+    ruby-hello-world-1-eq9w3   1/1       Running      0          5m

+If you ran the `oc env` command soon enough after `new-app`, you may only have 1 deployment.
+It all depends.

 ## Test the Frontend
 While it won't look great using `curl`, we can validate the frontend is running